Creedence Clearwater Revival runs a rock ‘n’ roll factory (1971)

 “In fact,” added road manager Bruce Young, one of Creedence’s few employees, “John Fogarty, lead singer, guitarist and songwriter of Creedence, with drummer Doug Clifford, bass player Stu Cook, and Tom Fogarty, all have a regular five-day week when they’re not on the road.

 “But it’s casual.
 Everyone knows what has to be done and when.
 We all enjoy a leisurely pace between shows and concerts.”

 So Creedence has made a regular business out of rocking and rolling.
 Their headquarters is an old warehouse in the nearby industrial district of Berkeley, known as “Cosmo’s Factory.”

-Creedence Clearwater has furnished it to suit their needs: one section in the rear of the first floor is richly carpeted practice studio which is used every day; near the front door is a kitchen and a lounge area which is used for relaxing and meetings; a second floor mezzanine houses the business office; consisting of a conference room and pool table.
+Creedence Clearwater has furnished it to suit their needs: one section in the rear of the first floor is a richly-carpeted practice studio which is used every day; near the front door is a kitchen and a lounge area which is used for relaxing and meetings; a second floor mezzanine houses the business office, consisting of a conference room and pool table.

 On the walls are dozens of framed gold singles and albums, posters, letters from fans, and photos of the group.
 On the grounds are a basketball court, ping-pong table, and a room where the group’s concert equipment is stored, and a four-ton truck to haul it around in.

 Surrounded by industry, the factory’s neighbors include a conventional factory that makes dog’s toys and a warehouse that ships sleeping bags and camping equipment.

 Some people, including many music critics, have accused Creedence of being a “factory” themselves, turning out hit after hit, all sounding very much alike.